0xLet/SwiftUIKit/documentation/Navigate.md

 #### Parameters

-  - toRoot: Should navigate back to the rootViewController
+  - toRoot: Should navigate back to the rootViewController (Default: false)

 ### `dismiss()`